-Bollywood star Mallika Sherawat tear gassed and beaten in Paris
+Bollywood star Mallika Sherawat tear gassed, beaten in Paris

 - It happened less than six weeks after Kim Kardashian West was robbed a few miles away

-Paris (CNN)Bollywood actress Mallika Sherawat was assaulted by masked attackers in Paris last week, the office of the Paris prosecutor told CNN, just six weeks after reality TV star Kim Kardashian West was tied up and robbed in the French capital.
+Paris (CNN)Bollywood actress Mallika Sherawat was assaulted by masked attackers last week, the office of the Paris prosecutor told CNN, just six weeks after reality TV star Kim Kardashian West was tied up and robbed in the French capital.

-Sherawat, 40, and an unidentified male companion were teargassed and beaten up in the hallway of her apartment building by three masked men when they returned to her home Friday evening.
+Sherawat, 40, and her French boyfriend, Cyrille Auxenfans, were accosted in the hallway of his apartment building by three masked men when they returned to the home Friday evening.

+According to a friend of Sherawat, who spoke to CNN but did not wish to be named, she was left shaken but not seriously hurt.
+The attack took place on rue de la Faisanderie, an upscale neighborhood, where Auxenfans, a businessman, lives.

+"She and her boyfriend got out of their car and they were entering the building but the doors took time to shut and had not shut when three masked men attacked them," said the friend.

 The men fled after the attack, and the motive is unknown, according to the 16th arrondissement area police, who are investigating the incident.

+Nothing was stolen, according to the friend, who spoke to Sherawat on Thursday.
+"Nothing was said at all.
+That was the strange thing.
+She didn't hear voices.
+She was in shock, but she is a strong person.
+She is very tough."

+The actress has given a police statement, according to her friend, who explained that she lives in Los Angeles and Mumbai but was in Paris visiting Auxenfans.

-The incident happened on rue de la Faisanderie, in an upscale neighborhood about 4.3 km (2.7 miles) from the luxury private mansion in the 8th arrondissement where Kardashian West was robbed of an estimated $10 million worth of jewelry on October 3.
+The incident happened about 4.3 km (2.7 miles) from the luxury private mansion in the 8th arrondissement where Kardashian West was robbed of an estimated $10 million worth of jewelry on October 3.

 Police declined to comment on whether there is thought to be any link between the Kardashian West and Sherawat incidents, since the investigation is ongoing.